'Nuclear button', gym and neoclassical decor, inside Vladimir Putin's presidential plane | World

 In total, the presidential version of the Il-96 has been updated five times since it was produced.

 At first glance, nothing distinguishes the presidential plane from others in the Rossiya fleet, other than a small Russian flag on its tail.
-Inside, however, the plane is unique, meeting the highest standards of communication and safety, which earned it the nickname “Flying Kremlin”.
+Inside, however, the plane is unique, meeting the highest standards of communication and safety, earning it the nickname “Flying Kremlin”.

 Putin sits in front of the Defense Minister inside the presidential plane in file photo — Photo: Kremlin via AP